 My husband and I already have our personal accounts and other business accounts through Morris Bank here in Statesboro.
 So when I called, Robert was extremely helpful in this transition.
 Robert is the son of Dr. Benson, who we know personally.
 When I started working at Choices of the Heart, my first thought was Morris Bank.

-Do you have any other financial institutions connected to FINSYNC; if so, how is your relationship with them; how would you compare the relationships?
+Do you have any other financial institutions connected to FINSYNC?
+How would you compare the relationships?

 It is a huge difference, and I guess if you are not a business owner, maybe it doesn’t matter so much.
 But when you are a business owner, you want to call up your banker, and they know who you are.

-How would you grade your experience connecting your bank accounts to FINSYNC; did you connect more than one account?
+How would you grade your experience connecting your bank accounts to FINSYNC?
 How has this helped make your business life easier?

 What advice do you have for others running a business or 501c3 (non-profit) like yours?